ipfs/ipfs-blog/src/_blog/2021-05-31-distributed-wikipedia-mirror-update.md

 While this works, the need for unpacking and customizing the snapshot makes it difficult to reliably produce updates.
 And including the original ZIM for use with [Kiwix offline reader](https://www.kiwix.org/en/kiwix-reader), partially duplicates the data.

 We would love to mirror more languages, and increase the update cadence, but for that to happen we need to remove the need for unpacking ZIM archives.
-We will be looking into putting [all ZIMs from Kiwix](https://download.kiwix.org/zim/wikipedia/) on IPFS and archiving them for long term storage on [Filecoin](https://filecoin.io/) as part of https://farm.openzim.org pipeline.
+We will be looking into putting [all ZIMs from Kiwix](https://download.kiwix.org/zim/wikipedia/) on IPFS and archiving them for long term storage on [Filecoin](https://filecoin.io/) as part of [farm.openzim.org ](https://farm.openzim.org )pipeline.

 ## Help Wanted and Open Problems